obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 #### File types

-You can toggle sync for images, audio, video, and PDF files under Setting -> Sync -> Selective sync.
+You can toggle sync for images, audio, video, and PDF files under Settings -> Sync -> Selective sync.

 ### FAQ